-Click here to see our what hospitality businesses need to know about step three of the re-opening roadmap which starts on 17 April 2021
+Click here to see what hospitality businesses need to know about step four of the recovery roadmap - 19th July 2021

 Click here to see the Council's web pages Covid-19 advice for all businesses including licensed premises and street traders

 Alcohol & Regulated Entertainment Licensing (Licensing Act 2003)

 The Licensing Act 2003 regulates the sale and supply of alcohol and entertainment and late night refreshment.

 You need a permit to run some types of industrial processes.